-Chemical control

-If burning or mechanical control is not an option, then chemical control is another alternative.
+Chemical control - If the stand of redcedar is too thick to get a good burn (or the manager simply doesn't want to do a prescribed burn) and the plants aren't too big, then chemical control is another alternative.
 One chemical for eastern redcedar control is picloram, which is contained in Tordon 22K and Surmount.
 Tordon 22K can be applied as a liquid directly to the soil right at the base of the plant.
 The label calls for three to four milliliters (cc's), undiluted, per three feet of plant height.
 This should be applied in April/May or September/October, just prior to a rain if possible.
 It can also be applied as a foliar spray, in a one percent solution.
 Surmount is applied as a foliar spray to trees no more than three feet tall, at the rate of three to six pints per acre, in late spring or early summer.

 Tordon 22K and Surmount are restricted use pesticides.